suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/00-GettingStarted.md

    ![split window](../media/getting-started.png "Lab Environment")

-1. You can also view the Lab Guide on a separate and full window by selecting the **Split Window** from the lower right corner.
+1. You can also view the lab guide in a separate and full window by selecting **Split Window** from the lower right corner.

    ![](../media/split-window.png "Lab Environment")

-1. Actions on virtual machines such as **Start**, **Stop** and **Restart** can be performed from the **Resources** tab.
+1. Actions on virtual machines such as **Start**, **Stop**, and **Restart** can be performed from the **Resources** tab.

    ![start and stop resources](../media/start-stop.png "Lab Environment")

 ## Login to Azure Portal
-1. In the JumpVM, click on Azure portal shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on the Azure portal shortcut of the Microsoft Edge browser, which is created on the desktop.

    ![](../media/azureportal_icon.png "Lab Environment")

-1. On **Sign into Microsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab, you will see the login screen.
+Enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![](../media/image7.png "Enter Email")